 Our licensed station café on Platform 1 is built on the site of the original three-foot gauge building.
 There is a spacious seating area downstairs overlooking the platform, covered exterior seating and a large vaulted seating area upstairs, with an exterior link to the children’s play area.
 The upstairs area can be reserved for children’s parties, celebrations or coach groups with seating for up to 50 persons.

 Catch up on a spot of retail therapy with a wide selection of gifts, snacks and walking/cycling guides.
 Pick up a souvenir from your day out with us, including fridge magnets, mugs or pens.
+Our shops also now accept Lake District Pounds; the regions own local currency!
+They are worth the same as Sterling pounds, but only unique, local, independent businesses accept the LD£, so you know you're supporting our community while you spend.

 There are many walking routes in the area to suit all abilities.
 View our walking page to see some of these and pick up a walking guide in our gift shops.
 Don't forget if you are planning to go for a walk wear suitable footwear, pack a map and take plenty of water with you.